Aceix/notes-extension/README.md

 ### Creating Notes
 1. Click the extension icon in your Chrome toolbar
 2. Type your note in the text area
-3. Add tags (comma-separated) if desired
+3. Add projects (comma-separated) if desired
 4. Click "Save Note" or press Ctrl+Enter

 ### Managing Notes
-- **Edit**: Click the "Edit" button on any note to modify its content and tags
+- **Edit**: Click the "Edit" button on any note to modify its content and projects
 - **Delete**: Click the "Delete" button to remove a note (with confirmation)
-- **Search**: Use the search box to find notes by content or tags
+- **Search**: Use the search box to find notes by content or projects
-- **Filter**: Use the tag dropdown to filter notes by specific tags
+- **Filter**: Use the project dropdown to filter notes by specific projects

-### Managing Tags
+### Managing Projects
-1. Switch to the "Tags" tab
+1. Switch to the "Projects" tab
-2. View all tags with their usage counts
+2. View all projects with their usage counts
-3. Delete tags (removes them from all notes)
+3. Delete projects (removes them from all notes)
-4. Tags are automatically cleaned up when no longer used
+4. Projects are automatically cleaned up when no longer used

 ## File Structure